defenseunicorns/pepr/docs/090_roadmap/README.md

 ## Phase 2: Durable Storage for Metrics and Performance Tests / Transactional Pepr Store

 - **Q2**:
-  - **Semantic Versioning**:
-    - Establish a clear versioning scheme and adhere to it.
-This will help users to understand the impact of changes and make it easier to upgrade.
   - **Professional Dashboard displaying metrics and performance tests originating from CI**:
   - **Determine if a Transactional PeprStore makes sense**:
     - Sus out details involved with having a transactional Pepr Store.
 What are the implications of this?
 What are the benefits?
 What are the drawbacks?
 What are the use-cases?
 What are the technologies that can be used to implement this?